ignite/cli/docs/guide/interchange/03-walkthrough.md

 interchanged tx dex send-sell-order dex channel-0 marscoin 10 venuscoin 15
 ```

-The `send-sellOrder` command broadcasts a message that locks tokens on the source blockchain and creates a new sell order on the source blockchain.
+The `send-sellOrder` command broadcasts a message that locks tokens on the source blockchain and creates a sell order on the source blockchain:

 ```yml
 # Source blockchain